FocusOnFoundationsNonprofit/public-corpus-tools/docs/codeindex/all_source_code_dev.md

     """
     Writes the metadata and content text to a new file with a specified suffix and handles overwrite logic.
     Insert 2 blank lines between the metadata and content sections if metadata is present or empty string.
+    Preserves the format style (Format 1: ## metadata/## content or Format 2: METADATA/CONTENT) based on metadata.

     :param file_path: string, the path to the original file.
     :param metadata: string or None, the metadata section to be written to the new file, inclusive of '## metadata' or 'METADATA'.